phetsims/phet-info/doc/phet-software-design-patterns.md

 having the same name (name collision).
 In addition another "alternative" would be to not give access to runtime objects, but this would make debugging much more difficult.

 In addition, namespaces can be used as a workaround for circular dependencies.
-Since requireJS does not do well with circular dependencies, two types can refer to each other through the namespace.
+Occasionally this is needed when modules run into circular dependency issues.

-For our uses, each repository generally has one namespace (available via requireJS) at the top level, e.g.
+For our uses, each repository generally has one namespace at the top level, e.g.
 `molecule-shapes/js/moleculeShapes.js` (generally camel-cased) would contain:
 ```js
 import Namespace from '../../phet-core/js/Namespace.js';